andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

   * Conclusions

 Note:
-Call out the "discovery and delivery" aspects of each section. (see "Where we find ourselves" below)
+Alternate discovery and delivery for each section.
+@andrew to draw models/pictures and @gaythu-rajan to write code

 ---